nickzoic/nick.zoic.org/art/cccp-computer-controlled-camera-project/index.md

 plotting out focus curves at other distances, I should be able to focus and zoom the lens accurately.
 I could maybe even squeeze in a third servo for aperture.

+### Other Lenses

+I also have a 100x microscope lens in CS format which is also getting a servoed focus.
+That one only has the one ring so a little more straightforward.

 Real camera lenses make these adjustments using ultrasonic steppers motors which wrap right around the lens.
 It'd be a fun project to reverse engineer